DesktopECHO/Kali-xRDP/README.md

 **Convert to WSL2 instance**

-If your computer has virtualization support you can convert the instance to WSL2.
+If your computer has virtualization support you can convert the instance to WSL2 (and back to WSL1 if needed.)

  - Terminate the instance:
     ````wslconfig /t kali-linux````